brendenlake/archive-CCM-site/README.md

 **Late work**:
 We will take off 10% for each day a homework or final project is late.
 Assignments should be turned in all-at-once and not in pieces.
 If an assignment is incomplete and later completed, the late penalty is applied to the entire assignment.

+**Regrading**:
+If you feel there was a mistake in the grading of your assignment, you can formally request a regrade by emailing the teaching team.
+This will prompt us to regrade the entire assignment and could lead to your grade being either **raised OR lowered** depending on what the regrade finds.

+**Did you forget to turn in part of the homework, or did it print improperly?**:
+Please make sure that you double check that all of your answer appears clearly in the PDF version of your homework printout.
+We cannot regrade a homework because your answer did not display correctly in the submitted version.
+It is your responsibility to check before you submit.

 **Extra credit**:
 No extra credit will be given, out of interest of fairness.